qoollo/Qoollo.Redis.Net/README.md

 # Qoollo.Redis.Net

-Qoollo.Redis.Net is a convinient wrapper over StackExchange.Redis.
+Qoollo.Redis.Net is a convinient wrapper over StackExchange.Redis which provide you simple tool to work with redis in your .Net.Framework and .Net.Core projects.

 ## Installation
 Qoollo.Redis.Net can be installed via the nuget UI (as Qoollo.Redis.Net), or via the nuget package manager console: